cnash/CoC7-FoundryVTT/module/manual/en/README.md

   - _Character creation mode_: When enabled, players can distribute points among their skills.
   - _XP gain_: When enabled, a skill will be marked for improvement after a successful check.
   - _Send a decoy roll to players_: When clicked, players will see a fake GM private roll.
-  - _Start Rest_: When click, pick characters to perform a rest and roll for XP gains.
+  - _Start Rest_: Click and then pick characters to perform a rest and roll for XP gains.
 - _Roll !_: Used to roll 1d100 with a threshold, difficulty and bonus or penalty dice.
 - _Create link_: Create a roll link for players to click